Planting a Wild Food Garden at Moya We Khaya

 Top: The Cape Wild Food Garden after planting (Photo: Loubie Rusch).
 Above: Volunteers enjoying delicious Vichyssoise soup for lunch.
 Photo: Loubie Rusch.

 The key aim of the pilot garden is to investigate how each of these indigenous edibles performs as food crops under different composting and watering regimes.
 Owing to their natural adaptation to growing in the tough, dry and sandy conditions of the Cape Flats, it is hoped that these plants will show potential to produce food using far fewer resources than traditionally grown food crops.
 Several Honours students from the Sustainability Institute will be monitoring the garden as part of their studies.

 We had delicious Vichyssoise soup for lunch containing many ingredients from Moya We Khaya, including Amaranthus and Chenopodium pulled as the beds were cleared of ‘weeds’ alongside locally collected Dune Spinach.
 This was served up with two delicious homemade spreads, including Baba Ganoush served with locally made Khayelitsha spinach bread.

 Seedlings of indigenous edibles grown by Cape Flats LIFE are ready for planting.
 Photo © Zoë Chapman Poulsen.

 It is hoped that in the longer term the Cape Wild Food Garden at Moya We Khaya will inform the future cultivation of indigenous food plants that show potential as low maintenance, drought-tolerant food crops.
 All of these plants are being farmed for the first time in this pilot garden.

 Top: Lunch is ready!
 A steaming pot of soup with locally baked spinach bread.
 Photo: Loubie Rusch.
-Above: The planting plan for the Cape Wild Food Garden.
+Above: Checking out the planting plan for the Cape Wild Food Garden.
 Photo: Loubie Rusch.